KuroiLight/What-Is-This/README.md

 What-Is-This
 ============

-A simple fast system information script written in perl, for linux.
+What-Is-This (or wit) is a simple fast system information script written in perl, for linux.
- * MIT License
+ * License: MIT
- * Kuroilight @ openmailbox.org
+ * Email: kuroilight @ openmailbox.org

  ### feature/todo progress
  - [x] distro and kernel